mbossenbroek/simple-time/README.md

 This is likely because I'm using a language that doesn't have intellisense (at least not in the Java sense of the word).
 JodaTime was designed to have a fluent interface.
 Each object has a set of things you can do to it - easily discoverable via intellisense.
 If you took all of those functions from all of the different classes and threw them in the same bag, it would become incredibly difficult to determine what goes with what.
 Libraries like JodaTime work very well with a type system and intellisense - of which Clojure has neither.

 The naming conventions used in simple-time are designed to eliminate that ambiguity. `datetime->hour` takes a `datetime` and returns a number. `hours->timespan` takes a number and returns a `timespan`.
-You'll never get a crazy `Hours` type or some intermediate calculation.
-The only things you'll ever see are `datetime`, `timespan`, numbers, and strings.
+You'll never get a crazy Hours type or some intermediate calculation.
+The only things you'll ever see are datetime, timespan, numbers, and strings.

+### But you use JodaTime??

+It's better than `java.util.Date` and `java.util.Calendar`

 ## Future Work

-Timezone is notably absent from simple-time at the moment.
+TimeZone is notably absent from simple-time at the moment.
 It will be added soon.
 Chronology will never be added.

 ## License